Tartiflette

 Ingredients

-- 1 kg firm potatoes (Charlotte, Roseval, or similar)
+- 1 kg waxy firm potatoes Charlotte, Roseval, or Waitrose Essential Red Potatoes

 Equipment